Guys (song)

 "Guys" is a song by English band the 1975.
-It was released on 13 May 2020 through Dirty Hit and Polydor Records as an exclusive the seventh and final single from their fourth studio album, Notes on a Conditional Form (2020).
-The song was written by band members George Daniel, Matthew Healy, Adam Hann and Ross MacDonald.
+It was released on 13 May 2020 through Dirty Hit and Polydor Records as the seventh and final single from their fourth studio album, Notes on a Conditional Form (2020).
+The song was written by band members Matty Healy, George Daniel, Adam Hann and Ross MacDonald.
 Production of the track was handled by Daniel and Healy alongside Jonathan Gilmore.
 "Guys" is a mid-tempo indie rock and pop rock ballad that celebrates the band's nearly two decades of friendship, described by Healy as an ode to platonic love and an answer song to "Girls" (2013).

 Contemporary music critics reacted favourably to "Guys", highlighting the song's simplicity, sentimentality, and placement as the final track on Notes on a Conditional Form.
 The single achieved moderate success on worldwide music charts, peaking at number 17 on the US Billboard Hot Rock & Alternative Songs chart, number 40 on the New Zealand Hot Singles chart, number 85 in Scotland, and number 96 on the UK Singles Chart.
 A music video for "Guys" was released on 21 May 2020.
 It is a compilation of archival footage from the 1975's formative years to the present-day.